haiwera-silk-cd/magento-devdocs/guides/v2.2/cloud/project/project-upgrade.md

 We have heavily tested and verified upgrades to 2.2 from the latest three versions of 2.0.X and 2.1.X.

 You can attempt to upgrade from any version directly to {{site.data.var.ece}} 2.2.
-We cannot guarantee the results.
-For example, you should be able to upgrade from 2.0.10 or 2.1.4 directly to 2.2.
+We cannot guarantee the results. 例如， you should be able to upgrade from 2.0.10 or 2.1.4 directly to 2.2.

-If you prefer a secured and verified upgrade path, you can upgrade to one of the verified and tested versions, then directly upgrade to 2.2.
-For example, you could upgrade from 2.0.10 to 2.0.14, then upgrade to 2.2.
+If you prefer a secured and verified upgrade path, you can upgrade to one of the verified and tested versions, then directly upgrade to 2.2. 例如， you could upgrade from 2.0.10 to 2.0.14, then upgrade to 2.2.

 When upgrading from any version to 2.2, please review the following sections to update your settings, make changes, and upgrade required software prior to upgrading Magento.